tldr-pages/tldr/pages/linux/procs.md

 `procs`

-- Show information about process with command or user containg `zsh`:
+- Show information about processes, if the commands which started them contain `zsh`:

 `procs {{zsh}}`